tildeman/GDBrowserWithTypes/README.md

 2) Clone/download this repository
 3) Open cmd/powershell/terminal in the main folder (with `package.json`)
 4) Type `npm i` to flood your hard drive with code that's 99% useless
-5) Type `npm run buildDeps` to bundle dependendencies into browser code
+5) Type `npm run buildDeps` to flood your hard drive even more with a bundled glob
-6) Type `npm run build` to transpile all the code into something node.js can actually understand.
+6) Type `npm run build` to transpile all the code into something node.js can actually understand
 7) Type `cd out && node index` to run the web server
 8) GDBrowser is now running locally at http://localhost:2000